PI-Space/Backend-Roadmap-2024/README.md

 ## Index:

-- Computer Science Essentials & Basics
+1. Computer Science Essentials & Basics
-- UML & Modeling
+2. UML & Modeling
-- Necessary Tools
+3. Necessary Development Tools
-- Dive Into Technology & Tools - PHP & Laravel
+4. Introduction To Web Development
-- Dive Into More Computer Science Essentials & Basics
+5. Dive Into Technology & Tools - PHP & Laravel
-- Write Great Software
+6. Dive Into More Computer Science Essentials & Basics

-## Computer Science Essentials & Basics
+7. Write Great Software

-#### Importance:
+## 1. Computer Science Essentials & Basics
-_Before you start, you should know that you are going to learn a lot of things about computer science._
+>

-**_DON'T GO AND RUSH TO A TECHNOLOGY!_**
+#### Notes:

-#### Study Type:
+_1. Don't study this section sequentially, study all topics altogether at the same time._

-الجزء ده مش هتذاكره بالتتابع، المفروض تذاكرهم مع بعض، بمعني إنك بدل ما تخلص جزء جزء، إنك تخلص كل يوم محاضرة مثلا أو فيديو من كل جزء.
+_2. Before you start, you should know that you are going to learn a lot of things about computer science._

-مثلا تخلص محاضرة انترو علي محاضرة داتابيز علي فيديو من الداتا ستراكشر وهكذا.
+**3. _DON'T GO AND RUSH TO A TECHNOLOGY!_**

 ### Introduction to Computer Science